fdq09eca/Study/README.md

 - Building Web scraper/crawler
 - Ethical hacking
 - Study more maths for machine learning
-- understand more about SKlearn and Neural network
+- understand more about SKlearn and Neural network!

 ## I know